trinly01/Tamper-Evident-Ledger-Systems-PH/talaan-chain/flows/logger/README.md

 }
 ```

-**What it does:** Sends the created entry to other nodes' Mirror Receiver webhook for replication.
+**What it does:** Sends the JWT-signed entry to other nodes' Mirror Receiver webhook for secure replication.

 **Important:**
 - ✅ Use `talaan_id` (global ID), NOT `id` (database ID)
+- ✅ JWT token provides authentication
 - ✅ Add one webhook operation per remote node
 - ✅ Replace URL with actual node addresses
 - ⚠️ Don't send to localhost (that's yourself!)